evanchien/chinese_chess_recognition/README.md

 <img src="img/aug_1.png" alt="drawing" width="300px"/>    <img src="img/aug_2.png" alt="drawing" width="300px"/>

 As for testing, we decited to capture the frames from camera live feed for prediction.
-## <span style="color:blue">Functions</span>
+## <span style="color:blue">Implementations</span>
-Dependencies: Keras, Numpy, Python 3, OpenCV, PIL, TensorFlow For details, please refer to the comments in each file.
+Dependencies: Python3, Numpy, Keras, Scikit-learn, OpenCV, PIL, TensorFlow For details, please refer to the comments in each file.

+* [dataAugment.py](./code/dataAugment.py): It is a help function which can automatically generate an augmented dataset with specific requirements, organize all data in the way compatible with other scripts.
+It can be used to generate augmented dataset, and for further analysis about influential factors of dataset.
-* <span style="text-decoration:underline">toy_cnn_mini.py</span>: The training function.
+* [toy_cnn_mini.py](./code/toy_cnn_mini.py): The training function.
 It reads in images with pre-defined size (default:56).
 After 10 epochs, 400 steps per epoch training, a `.h5` file with model parameters is created and ready for prediction.
-* <span style="text-decoration:underline">evaluate_model_spec.py</span>: The performance evaluation function.
+* [evaluate_model_spec.py](./code/evaluate_model_spec.py): The performance evaluation function.
 It reads in a batch of test images, converts them to the pre-defined size and output the confusion matrix and the classification report of the model.
-* <span style="text-decoration:underline">rt_test.py</span>: This is the real time test function that we use for testing.
+* [rt_test.py](./code/rt_test.py): This is the real time test function that we use for testing.
-* <span style="text-decoration:underline">vgg16_cnn_bottleneck.py</span>: This is the function we use to tune the bottleneck feature.
+* [vgg16_cnn_bottleneck.py](./code/vgg16_cnn_bottleneck.py): This is the function we use to tune the bottleneck feature.

 ## <span style="color:blue"> Test result</span>
 The model used in the test below is `toy_cnn_mini_model_30_1800_5epo_0.97.h5`.
 Below are two video clips with different lighting conditions.
 Please note that the implementation of this function is without localization and thus we create a ROI in the center for prediction and we have to place the chess pieces near the center point.